liaoooyx/t4m/README.md

 # t4m project

-T4M (Trends for Metrics) is a static code analysis tool to visualize the architectural metrics and trends for Java project.
-It doesn't detect defects of code (semantic level) which based on build-in rules, instead it extract the structural information of the project (pacakge, class, method, etc.).
-It devotes to help developers and managers to better understand the current structure of their products, to monitor whether the project is developing as expected, locating the deviations, as well as finding possible high-risk modules that are defective.
+T4M (Trends for Metrics) is a static code analysis tool to visualize the architectural metrics and trends for Java project, designing to be a complement of other similar tools in this domain like SonarQube, JDepend, etc.

+It devotes to help developers to better understand the structure of their projects, to review whether the architecture of their project is evolving as expected and locate the deviations, as well as finding possible high-risk components that could be defective.

 ## How to install